fabiolnm/cieloz/README.md

 At any time, a QueryRequest (RequisicaoConsulta) can be made for a specific transaction (identified by its TID) to query about the state of the transaction.

-### What is this gem about?

-This gem provides a Ruby integration solution that consumes Cielo Web Services.

-A developer just instantiates one of the available operations:

- * RequisicaoTransacao
- * RequisicaoConsulta
- * RequisicaoCaptura
- * RequisicaoCancelamento

-Then populates them with appropriate data.
-This gem validates these request objects according to Cielo Specifications present at Developer Guide (pages 10, 11, 26, 28 and 30), so it makes error handling easier, before the request is sent to Cielo Web Service.

-If the operation is valid, this gem serializes them as XML and submits to Cielo, parsing the response as a Transaction (Transacao) or Error (Erro) objects.
-Both keeps the original XML response as a xml attribute, so it can be logged.

 ## Installation

 Add this line to your application's Gemfile: